awscloudgirl/aws-devops-cb/CLI/aws-cli-windows-macos.md

-Here’s a comprehensive **GitHub portfolio documentation** for AWS CLI setup, configuration, usage of `aws sts get-caller-identity`, managing AWS credentials, and formatting output in JSON, YAML, and table formats.
-This is optimized for both **Windows** and **macOS**, and includes detailed information on how to manage multiple profiles.

----

 # AWS CLI Installation & Configuration Guide

 This guide covers the installation and configuration of the **AWS CLI** (Command Line Interface) on **Windows** and **macOS**, including information on AWS credentials, how to use multiple profiles, and output formatting options like JSON, YAML, and table.